Skip to main content

 Solicitors Enquiry Pack

 During the selling or buying of a property your Solicitor will contact us with a list of questions relating to the property and wider scheme.
 This can involve a lot of administration work and may involve a number of staff from different departments to answer all enquires made.
-Our fees for dealing with such enquires are as follows:
+Our fees for dealing with such enquires will be will be £200 inc VAT.

 We’ll charge an enhanced fee for leaseholders due to the extra questions relating to the maintenance and insurance of the building and scheme.